© Bank of America Corporation. All rights reserved.

-When she didn’t know what to do after her divorce, her advisor “helped me create a way to figure out the rest of my life,” says Merrill client Sharron Ames.
+When she didn’t know what to do after her divorce, Sharron Ames’ Merrill advisor helped her figure out the rest of her life.

 The decision to divorce has become increasingly common for couples over 50.
 In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Center for Family & Demographic Research at Bowling Green State University.1 And according to a Stanford University study, women actually initiate 69% of all marital breakups.2

 The financial implications of divorce can be a sticking point—especially for women.
 According to one report from the U.S. Government Accountability Office,3 women’s household income fell by 41% following a divorce or separation after age 50, while men’s household income dropped by only 23%.
 With women living an estimated five years longer than men, that dip in income can have serious consequences.
 “That’s why I tell my clients, ‘A man is not a plan,’” says Merrill Lynch Financial Advisor Megan Stirrat, who has advised many female clients, including Ames, as they’ve dealt with the financial aspects of divorce.

 Splitting your finances during a divorce is never easy.
 These steps can help smooth the process.